robertmuth/Cwerg/README.md

 ## Intentional Limitations

 To keep the project lightweight the feature set must be curtailed.
-Since the project is still evolving, these are not entirely cast in stone but **the following features are unlikely to be supported** (contact us before starting any work on these):
+Since the project is still evolving, the details are not entirely cast in stone but **the following features are unlikely to be supported** (contact us before starting any work on these):